Trenton, Illinois: History

 On 16 February 1856, the town was chartered as a village with one Joseph P. Hanke as its mayor.
 By 1868 the town's south side had taken shape and no new major additions were added to that side of Town.
-On 20 September 1887, the Town was incorporated as a city, the town was now called the City of Trenton which is the name it currently holds.
+On 20 September 1887, the Town was incorporated as a city.
+The town was now called the City of Trenton, which is the name it currently holds.

 In 1865 a coal mine was built in the town and in 1868 it reach full operational capacity.
 The mine was founded by Joseph Hanke, Wm.
-Schaeffer, and Johnson Buchter with the mine eventually being bought out completely by Joseph Hanke.
-Hanke himself would be bought out by Consolidated Coal Company based out of St Louis.
+Schaeffer, and Johnson Buchter, with the mine eventually being bought out completely by Joseph Hanke.
+Hanke himself would be bought out by Consolidated Coal Company, which was based out of St Louis.
 Out of the 500 men in the town 300 were employed by the mine.
 On 27 February 1909, the south mine burned down and never reopened causing a huge financial blow to the town.

 The first church established in the town was St. John United Church of Christ in 1840.
-This would be followed by the St. Mary Catholic Church in 1864, Grace Community Baptist Church in 1882, the West Gate southern Baptist Church in 1961, and the New Life Christian Center in 1985.
+This would be followed by St. Mary Catholic Church in 1864, Grace Community Baptist Church in 1882, West Gate Baptist Church in 1961, and the New Life Christian Center in 1985.
 Many of these churches host humanitarian and education ventures.
 These include a food pantry held at West Gate Baptist Church and a preschool held at St. John United Church of Christ.

 In 1886 a school was built in the town after the first one was destroyed in a fire.
 In 1957 a merger of New Baden, New Memphis, and Trenton formed the Wesclin School District #3 with a high school being built in 1972 along Route 161 exactly 2.5 miles between New Baden and Trenton.
 A new high school was built in 2014.